ranfysvalle02/blog-drafts/attention-intelligence.md

 **Attention in Transformers: A Closer Look**

+It all started with: "Attention is all you need."

+Imagine you're reading a long novel.
+You don't read every word with the same level of focus.
+Instead, you pay more attention to certain parts, like the plot twists or character developments.
+This is similar to how attention works in a language model.

 Attention is a mechanism that allows a transformer to focus on different parts of its input sequence based on their relevance to the current output.
 This is achieved by assigning weights to each input element, with larger weights indicating greater importance.
 These weights are calculated using a similarity metric, such as the dot product, between the query vector and each key vector in the input sequence.